kristindawn/DC_OpenRefineTufts/_episodes/01-working-with-openrefine.md

 - "How can we sort and summarize our data?"
 - "How can we find and correct errors in our raw data?"
 objectives:
-- "Create a new OpenRefine project from a CSV file."
+- "Create a new OpenRefine project from a CSV file on the web."
 - "Recall what facets are and how they are used to sort and summarize data."
 - "Recall what clustering is and how it is applied to group and edit typos."
 - "Manipulate data using previous steps with undo/redo."